 On this page

 - Current Status of Neuroradiology Subspecialty Exam Results

 Current Status of Neuroradiology Subspecialty Exam Results

+Results for the Neuroradiology Subspecialty Exam are in the following phase of the scoring process.
 Exam results are posted in each candidate’s myABR account approximately one month after the exam.
 Candidates will receive an email when exam results have been posted.
-After your exam administration, a progress bar will appear here displaying the current phase of the scoring process for that exam.
-The Neuroradiology Subspecialty Exam is not currently being scored.

 Overview of Computer-based Exam Scoring Process

 All ABR computer-based exam results go through the following six phases before results are posted.
 For more information about the exam scoring process, please see this video from ABR Executive Director Brent Wagner.

 - Upload candidate responses to scoring system.

 - Confirm that all candidate responses are in the scoring system.

 - Execute initial computerized scoring routine.